-- Solvency over a future 5-year period as part of its financial forecasting; - · Stress testing as part of the Individual Capital Assessment; - · Liquidity impact on cashflow; - Counterparty exposure, mitigated via the Investment Policy Statement; - Operational resilience, the ability for employees to work from home and maintain member services.
+- Solvency over a future 5-year period as part of its financial forecasting. - Stress testing as part of the Individual Capital Assessment. - Liquidity impact on cashflow. - Counterparty exposure, mitigated via the Investment Policy Statement. - Operational resilience, the ability for employees to work from home and maintain member services.

-The solvency and liquidity of the Society remain strong as indicated by the Board Key Performance Indicators, which are detailed on page 12.
-Our Auditors have also reviewed this work and their conclusions are contained in the Independent Auditor's Report on pages 23-25.
+The solvency and liquidity of the Society remain strong as indicated by the Board Key Performance Indicators, which are detailed on pages 17 and 18.
+Our Auditors have also reviewed this work and their conclusions are contained in the Independent Auditor's Report on pages 39 to 43.

-The Board concludes that its assessment provides confidence that the Society continues to have the capability and 'headroom' within its solvency to continue as a going concern over 2023 and beyond.
+The Board concludes that its assessment provides confidence that the Society continues to have the capability and 'headroom' within its solvency to continue as a going concern over 2024 and beyond.